Tom Bowen (rugby union, born 1993): Career

 During the COVID-19 pandemic Bowen taught rugby and fitness, both online and in schools alongside England teammates such as Megan Jones.
 In June 2021 he was confirmed as the reserve in the Great Britain Rugby Sevens squad for the delayed 2020 Summer Games in Tokyo.
 He was named in the England squad for the 2022 Rugby World Cup Sevens held in Cape Town, South Africa in September 2022.

-In 2022, Bowen signed for Worthing Rugby Football Club.
-A team playing in the fourth tier of the English rugby union league system; National League 2 South.
+In 2022, Bowen signed for Worthing Rugby Football Club in the fourth tier of the English rugby union league system; National League 2 East.